 Flat foot can often be a painless condition, but any structural abnormality can potentially cause issues for some patients.
-This is rare, but when those issues are severe and conservative care doesn’t work, there may be a need for flat foot correction.
+This is rare, but in severe cases and conservative care doesn’t work, there may be a need for flat foot correction.
 When this is the case, Advanced Foot and Ankle is ready to provide the treatment you need.

 Flat Feet Problems